Theoretical study on \eta'--> 4 pions: Review of the Effective Chiral Theory

-This value of $g$ fits the data better in later studies than the value used in Ref. \cite{11}.

-The quark loop is always of order $N_C$.
-The meson loops are at higher order in $N_c$ expansion and the $f_\pi$ and the $g$ are both of order $\sqrt{N_C}$ \cite{11,12}.
-In this theory the meson physics studied are in leading order of $N_C$ expansion, low energy expansion (up to the $4^{th}$ order in covariant derivative) and leading order in chiral expansion ($m_q\rightarrow 0$) are taken.
-In the chiral limit, there are two parameters $f_\pi$ and $g$.

-This theory (Eqs.(\ref{eq1},\ref{eq3})) is consistent with current algebra, ChPT and theory of chiral anomaly of mesons \cite{1,2,3}.
-The theory has been applied to study different meson processes.
-All the calculations are done up to the fourth order in derivatives; results worth highlighting have been summarized below:

-The $\pi-\pi$ scattering has been studied in Ref. \cite{11} and the scattering lengths and slopes obtained in Ref. \cite{11} are the same as obtained by Weinberg \cite{17}.
-The Weinberg's first sum rule \cite{18} of the $a_1$ meson is revealed from this theory \cite{11}.
-The correction of the second sum rule of the $a_1$ is obtained and fits the data well.
-At low energies ($E < m_\rho $) the theory (Eq.(\ref{eq3})) goes back to ChPT and the 10 coefficients of ChPT are determined \cite{13}.
-The theory has been applied to study the masses, the decay widths and the scattering of mesons \cite{11,12,13,14,15} Theory is in good agreement with data.
+$f_{\pi}$ and $g$ are two inputs and $f_\pi = 186 MeV$ and $g=0.395$ are taken.
+Thus, the cut-off is determined to be $\Lambda \sim 1.8$ GeV.
+All the masses of mesons are below the cut-off and the theory is self-consistent.
+The input values of $f_\pi$ and $g$ are chosen such that the theory fits the experimental data for different meson processes~\cite{20,21,22,23,24,25,26,27,28,29,30}.

-As shown in Refs. \cite{11,12} the VMD is a natural result of this meson theory.
-According to Sakurai \cite{19}, the VMD is revealed from a Lagrangian in which photon and vector meson are coupled to quarks symmetrically.
-These symmetries are shown in the Lagrangian (\ref{eq1},\ref{eq3}), in which photon is added \cite{11,12}.
-The $\rho-\gamma$ vertex is derived from the quark vertex of photon and $\rho$ meson at the $4^{th}$ order in covariant derivative \cite{11}
+As shown in Refs.~\cite{18,19} the VMD is a natural result of this meson theory instead of an input.
+According to Sakurai~\cite{33}, the VMD is revealed from a Lagrangian in which photon and vector mesons are coupled to quarks symmetrically.
+These symmetries are shown in the Lagrangian (\ref{eq.1}), in which the photon field is added.
+At the fourth order in covariant derivative, the $\rho-\gamma$ vertex is derived from the quark vertex of photon and $\rho$ meson~\cite{18}